-Was Vicki Gunvalson Demoted From Her Full-Time Role On ‘Real Housewives of Orange County’?
+Was Vicki Gunvalson Demoted From Her Full-Time Role On ‘Real Housewives Of Orange County’?
 Kelly Dodd Speaks

 Could Vicki Gunvalson be taking a step back on The Real Housewives of Orange County?
-After starring in a full-time role on the series for the past 13 seasons, rumors are swirling in regard to a reduced role ahead of season 14.
+After starring in a full-time role on the series for the past 13 seasons, rumors are swirling in regard to a reduced role ahead of Season 14.

 This week, as filming began on the new episodes, Kelly Dodd called into Jeff Lewis’ Sirius XM radio show, Jeff Lewis Live, where she suggested Gunvalson’s role would be limited to part-time when the show returns.